 Investments with social and environmental aspirations, also known as ESG Funds

-We are proud of managing funds that take environmental and social concerns seriously, but ultimately we are advocates of ESG investing because we believe that it should generate better outcomes for our investors over the long term which, after all, is our primary objective.
+We are proud to work with Omnis Investment Funds, which manages funds that take environmental and social concerns seriously.
+But ultimately, we are advocates of ESG investing because we believe that it should generate better outcomes for our investors over the long term which, after all, is our primary objective.

-One of the fundamental parts of our research process is to ensure that we only delegate management of our funds to third-party Investment Managers that share our values.
-To this end, we insist that all of our Managers are, and remain, signatories to both the UN PRI and the UK Stewardship Code, which we believe represent sensible standards of ESG integration.
+One of the fundamental parts of the research process is to ensure that only third-party Investment Managers that share our values can have delegated management of funds.
+To this end, Omnis insist that all of their Managers are, and remain, signatories to both the UN PRI and the UK Stewardship Code, which we believe represent sensible standards of ESG integration.

 Please note.
 HM Revenue and Customs practice and the law relating to taxation are complex and subject to individual circumstances and changes which cannot be foreseen.
 The value of investments and any income from them can fall as well as rise and you may not get back the original amount invested.